-People with the following conditions may have a higher risk of developing small bowel cancer:
+Some people with non-cancerous bowel conditions may have a higher risk of developing small bowel cancer.
+These conditions include:

 Like all cancers, small bowel cancer is not infectious and cannot be passed on to other people.

-Some people are admitted to hospital with more severe symptoms.
-These may be caused by a blockage or a tear in the bowel.
+Other people are diagnosed with small bowel cancer after being admitted to hospital with more severe symptoms.
+These may include pain caused by a blockage or a tear in the bowel.

 At the hospital, a specialist doctor will examine you and may arrange the following tests:

 A sample of your stool (poo) is tested for blood.

 An endoscope is a thin, flexible tube used to look inside the body.
 The tube has a light and a camera at the end.
 It is passed into the body to help doctors see inside.
 This test has different names depending on the area examined.
 An upper endoscopy uses a tube passed through the mouth.
 A colonoscopy uses a tube passed through the back passage (rectum).

 An MRI scan uses magnetism to build up a detailed picture of areas of your body.
 Before an MRI of the small bowel you may have a special drink that helps the bowel expand.
 You may also have an injection of dye or muscle relaxant into a vein.
 These will help make the picture clearer.

 If it is difficult to diagnose small bowel cancer with the endoscopies and scans, you may have an operation to look inside the bowel.